schoolofdevops/ultimate-kubernetes-bootcamp/chapters/7_exposing_app_with_service.md

     - 192.168.12.12
 ```

+Where 192.168.12.11 and 192.168.12.12 are the actual IPs of kubernetes hosts.
+Replace it as you see fit.

 apply
 ```
-kubectl apply -f frontend-svc.yml kubectl  get svc kubectl describe svc front-end
+kubectl apply -f frontend-svc.yml kubectl  get svc kubectl describe svc frontend
 ```

-## Exposing the app with LoadBalancer
+## Exposing the app with LoadBalancer (Only on Cloud)

 Service type LoadBalancer is only supported on AWS,GCE,Azure and Openstack.
 If you have you cluster running on any of these clouds, give it a try.
 It will create a load balancer for us with a ephemeral IP.
 We can also specify a loadBalancerIP.
 Mostly not recommended to use.
 Using service type LoadBalancer will rise your cloud provider spendings.
 Think about launching 10 load balancers for 10 different services.
 Thats where **ingress** come into picture (explained in the later part).